 But how is that possible if China does not allow foreigners outside of China to own a stake in their public companies?

 This is what it’s called: a Variable Interest Entity or VIE for short.
 When Alibaba was getting ready to IPO in 2014, it was the biggest IPO in US history.
 The ownership structure was talked about quite a bit from major media to social media.
-But, our financial system is very good at selling the shiniest of presents and perhaps no one wanted to look at what was inside.
-Or maybe most people did look in 2014 during its IPO and said, “You know, this is okay because US and Chinese Variable Interest Entities have been working for years and country relationships are good.”
+But, our financial system is very good at selling the shiniest of things and perhaps no one wanted to really consider what was going on.
+Or maybe most people did look into it and because times were different in 2014 said, “You know, this is okay because US and Chinese Variable Interest Entities have been working for years and country relationships are good.”

 That was 2014.

-The current political landscape throws that ownership right onto center stage.
+The current political landscape throws the ownership of these variable interest entities and the huge sums of money indexed to them and passively invested into them on center stage.
 As of this writing, when calculated by sheer market cap, the value of all Chinese Variable Interest Entities being traded on US markets is way in excess of $1 trillion.
 Yes, more than $1 trillion.
 So somehow, clearly without much regulation at all, we’ve managed to package quite a few of these Chinese VIEs and sell them across the country and across the world to anyone who has access to American markets.

 The investment management company Blackrock collectively holds $12 billion worth of the Alibaba VIE.